keius/Flock/README.md

 ## Technology

-MeetApp is a single-page application built using Rails and React.js.
+Flock is a single-page application built using Rails and React.js.
 It was deployed using Heroku services.